MonashProteomics/MaSpeQC/README.md

 - __TIMESTAMP__ = YYYYMMDDHHMMSS or YYYYMMDDHHMM
 	- The Timestamp defines the time of the QC run.
 - __vendor__ is the vendor file format of the machine (.raw, .wiff, .d, .mzML)

+## Processing Raw Files
+Make sure the database has been activated, then open a console window, navigate to  _/mpmf-pipeline/.venv/Scripts_ and type `activate.bat`.

+This will activate the Python environment needed to process raw files.
+QC runs can now be triggered from the _/mpmf-pipeline_ directory with the command `python MPMF_Process_Raw_Files.py` and the following __3 arguments__:
+- EXPERIMENT TYPE: metabolomics/proteomics
+- NUMBER OF RUNS: The number of most recent runs to process (-1 equals process all).
+- EMAIL ALERT: Y/N for whether to send notification emails or not.

+eg. `python MPMF_Process_Raw_Files.py "metabolomics" "10" "Y"`
+eg. `python MPMF_Process_Raw_Files.py "proteomics" "-1" "N"`

+## Starting MaSpeQC
+After 5 QC runs have been processed for a machine, it is available for viewing in MaSpeQC.
+To start using MaSpeQC:
+- Open a console window, navigate to the __mpmf-server__ directory.
+- Type `npm start`
+- Open a browser window at your _localhost_ to start using MaSpeQC
+- __NOTE__: An attempt will be made to establish a _https_ connection, however if this fails a _http_ connection is established.
+Modify the location of certificate/key in the _www_ file to establish a _https_ connection.

 ## FASTA database (Proteomics only)
 The Morpheus search algorithm for MS/MS data which is used during the processing of proteomics QC files requires a FASTA proteome database.